Combining Machine Learning Defenses without Conflicts: Discussion, Conclusions, and Future Work

-\textbf{\underline{Speculating Combinations with Omitted Defenses.}} We speculate on the omitted defense combinations from Section~\ref{sec:setup}: \defevasionPre, \defdiffprivPre, \deffairPre, and \deffairPost.
-Since \defevasionPre targets adversarial examples and makes local changes to $\dtrain$, we expect its combination with other defenses to behave similar to \defmodelwmPre and \defdatawmPre. \defdiffprivPre and \deffairPre make global changes by transforming all data records in $\dtrain$ and should be applied before other defenses, as we expect them to avoid conflicts. \deffairPost makes global changes in post-training phase to all predictions, and the behavior is likely to be similar to \defoutremPost which also makes global changes to $\model$ in post-training phase.
+\textbf{\underline{Speculating Combinations with Omitted Defenses.}} We \emph{speculate} on the omitted defense combinations from \Snospace\ref{sec:setup}: \defevasionPre, \defdiffprivPre, \deffairPre, and \deffairPost.
+Since \defevasionPre targets adversarial examples and makes local changes to $\dtrain$, we expect its combination with other defenses to behave similar to \defmodelwmPre and \defdatawmPre. \defdiffprivPre and \deffairPre make global changes by transforming all data records in $\dtrain$ and should be applied before other defenses, as we expect them to avoid conflicts. \deffairPost makes global changes in post-training stage to all predictions, and the behavior is likely to be similar to \defoutremPost which also makes global changes to $\model$ in post-training stage.
 Validating these interactions is left for future work.
+We indicate some steps for future work to validate our speculation.
+For defenses omitted due to \begin{enumerate*}[label={(\roman*)}] \item poor effectiveness: further work is required to design more effective defense variants (e.g., pre-training or post-training evasion robustness). \item incompatible datasets: set up experiments for the specific dataset where the defenses work well (e.g., tabular datasets instead of image datasets) and evaluate their combinations. \end{enumerate*} We can then combine with other defenses, and evaluate the combinations.
+We will release our code to combine new defenses with our existing ones.